||3 months ago|

 - ‼️ Mentioned People Only means exactly that: only people who are mentioned in your post can see it, and every person who's mentioned can see it (unless they've blocked or muted you).
 It will appear in their mentions and, on Mastodon servers above version 3.0, will appear in their Direct Messages column.

 Keep in mind that some servers, which run software that's compatible with but not the same as Mastodon, will ignore these privacy settings if you send a message to their users, so be careful!

 How private is "Private"?

-I cannot stress this enough: Private toots are not encrypted or secure.
+I cannot stress this enough: Mention-only toots ("DMs") are not encrypted or secure.

 The admin of your server may be able to read any toot posted on their server, as well as any toot sent to a user on their server.
 However, it's a pain in the ass to do so.
 Your private posts will not appear in the admin panel on the website; your admin has to manually, directly access the database -- typically through logging into the server's command line -- in order to access them.
 This isn't something admins do on a whim; they only do it when they absolutely have to, and this is because:

 This is a necessary security precaution.
 Admins don't want to read your private toots, but they have to be able to because otherwise private toots allow some users to secretly harass others or to conduct illegal dealings without the admin's knowledge, and under many laws the admin will be responsible for enabling the harassment or illegal behavior even if they didn't know it was happening.